oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

     - Yield-curve may invert
   - Recession
     - Can last from 6 months to a year
-    - Large declines in inventory, confidence, nd prodits
+    - Large declines in inventory, confidence, nd profits
     - Unemployment and bankruptcy increase
     - Inflation peaks
     - Short-term interest rates and bond yields start to fall